Txus5012/WFRP4e-Endeavours/README.md

 ## Instructions
 Activate the module and import the macro into your world.
 You don't have to import the items.

 Select the token(s) that can make endeavours and execute the macro.
-They will be prompted to select endeavours:
+The player(s) will be prompted to select an endeavour:

 ![Endeavours Dialog](https://user-images.githubusercontent.com/87753744/214647333-541fbd6a-45e0-4bed-bea3-7ab9f44e2f9f.jpg)